devJuanS/fullstackopen-course/part-02/README.md

 9. Step 9: Deleting entries from the phonebook.
 10. Step 10: Replacing the number for an existing person using the HTTP PUT method.
 11. Step 11: Showing a notification message after a successful operation.
+12. Step 12: Handling the errors in operations and showing an error notification message.